Palets de FourvièreBox of 36 pieces

 Allergens: Hazelnuts, milk, eggs, possible presence of flour, nuts.

 You will appreciate the richness of the aromas of roasted Piedmont hazelnuts as well as the contrast in texture between the meringue and the praline.
 Palets de Fourvière can be enjoyed at any time of the day, at temperatures below 27°C, accompanied by a tea, a coffee or a glass of champagne.

 A Word from our Chocolate Master

 Praline specialities encased in meringue were very popular at the beginning of the last century but gradually died out because of the increase in the cost of labour (working the meringue cannot be done by machine).
-However, you can still find some regional specialities from the Palets de Fourvière family, particularly in the Jura or in the Chartres region.
 Our Piedmont hazelnut praline used in the Palets de Fourvière is made in our workshop as the paste is matured using a "Repiquet" grinder whose steel drums are water-cooled.
 This machine was built in the 1950s and we take great care of it.
 The fact is, we couldn't find another machine like it today.
 The fineness (the lumps are indiscernible) of the praline thus obtained gives unparalleled creaminess to our Palets de Fourvière and unlocks all the flavour particles of the full-roasted, Piedmont hazelnuts.
 The meringue is lightly flavoured with coffee and rum.